dojo/docs/developer/svn.rst

 --------------
 We assume that you are on at least OS 10.3 (Panther).

-You may need to install the Developer Tools package in order to get a the most up-to-date JDK (for running custom Dojo builds).
+You may need to install the Developer Tools package in order to get the most up-to-date JDK (for running custom Dojo builds).
 It is assumed that operations will be preformed at the command line, and Project Builder/XCode configuration is not covered here.
 It is, however, recommended that you download the latest set of developer tools from http://connect.apple.com (free registration required).

 Once you have the OS X developer tools installed, download the latest 1.x Subversion package (1.3 as of this writing) from: http://metissian.com/projects/macosx/subversion/